 8.1 Interim agreements for Key Issue #1

-8.1.1 Interim agreement for KI#1_other PDU Set handling
+8.1.1 Agreement for KI#1_other PDU Set handling

 The following agreement is considered for #1 for other PDU Set handling:

 1. According to the Protocol Description, the 5GC sends NG-RAN an indicator indicating the DL PDU Set Information Marking is supported.
-Based on the indicator, , the NG RAN may indicate the 5GC to perform the PDU Set Information marking.
+Based on the indicator, the NG RAN may indicate the 5GC to perform the PDU Set Information marking.
+The SMF may request the NG-RAN to activate PDU Set QoS by sending PSER, PSDB and PSIHI PDU Set QoS parameters to the NG-RAN.
+If PDU Set QoS is not requested for the DL, the SMF may indicate to the NG-RAN support for PDU Set Identification and marking at the UPF.

-Editor's note: whether reuse the existing indicator or need a new indicator for DL PDU Set Information Marking is supported is FFS.
+In its response, the RAN may indicate to the SMF:

+- that the RAN will activate PDU Set QoS, or

+-a PDU Set handling support indication

+which are used by the SMF to activate PDU Set Identification and marking.

-8.1.2 Interim agreement for KI#1_QoS Notification without AQP
+8.1.2 Agreement for KI#1_QoS Notification without AQP

 The following interim agreement is considered for #1_PDU Set handling support or not indications in UL and/or DL and QoS notification:

 1. In order to support QoS Notification Control "GFBR cannot be guaranteed or can be guaranteed again" (see clause 5.7.2.4 in 23.501 [2]), for a GBR QoS flow with the QoS profile containing UL and/or DL PSDB and UL and/or DL PSER, instead of PDB and PER, the fulfilment or not of UL and/or DL PSDB or UL and/or DL PSER in the QoS profile are used by the NG-RAN to determine QoS notification if the PDU Set QoS handling is applied in the corresponding direction.
 Otherwise, the fulfilment or not of the PDB and/or PER in the corresponding direction is still used for the QoS notification.

-Editor's note: It is FFS whether and how the 5GC and the AF understands PDB/PER or UL and/or DL PDU Set QoS parameters of the QoS profile are fulfilled or not in the corresponding direction upon reception of the QoS notification and it is FFS whether the RAN indicates the DL/UL PDU Set handling support or not.
+The NG-RAN includes an indication in the notification of whether PDU Set QoS (PSER/PSDB) or ordinary QoS parameters (PER/PDB) are used when determining whether GFBR cannot be guaranteed or can be guaranteed again.

-8.1.3 Interim agreement for KI#1_AQP
+8.1.3 Agreement for KI#1_AQP

 The following conclusion principles are agreed for key issue #1_AQP.